 Dr Neeraj (Bean) Dhaun

-My group’s research focuses on the cardiovascular risk associated with the spectrum of chronic kidney disease from early in the disease trajectory through to end-stage renal failure requiring either dialysis or kidney transplantation.
-We perform pre-clinical and clinical pharmacology studies as well as investigating cardiovascular risk at a population level.
-Our goals are to identify cardiovascular risk early in patients with CKD and, through to investigate novel therapies that might reduce this risk and so improve longer-term patient outcomes.
+My group’s research focuses on the cardiovascular risk associated with the spectrum of chronic kidney disease (CKD) from early in the disease trajectory through to kidney failure requiring either dialysis or kidney transplantation.
+We perform pre-clinical and experimental medicine studies as well as investigating cardiovascular risk at a population level.
+Our goals are to identify cardiovascular risk early in patients with CKD, to investigate novel therapies that might reduce this risk and so improve longer-term patient outcomes.

-1. The role of innate immunity in hypertension & vascular dysfunction
+1. The role of innate immunity in hypertension & end-organ injury

 Using macrophage depleting and modifying strategies we are investigating the role of this very plastic cell in the development and complications of hypertension.
 We use a number of mouse models of disease including high salt diet, endothelin-1 infusion and angiotensin II infusion.

-2. The transition from acute kidney injury (AKI) through to chronic kidney disease
+2. The transition from acute kidney injury (AKI) through to CKD

-Using optical coherence tomography (OCT) we have recently shown that the retina and choroid are thinned in patients with CKD and this thinning relates to the degree of renal dysfunction as well as inflammation and endothelial dysfunction.
+Using optical coherence tomography (OCT) we have recently shown that the retina and choroid are thinned in patients with CKD and this thinning relates to the degree of kidney dysfunction as well as inflammation and endothelial dysfunction.
 We are now exploring the utility of these OCT measures as potential clinical biomarkers and as short- and medium-term endpoints in clinical trials.

-5. Assessment & treatment of cardiovascular disease in patients with chronic kidney disease
+2. Utility of cardiovascular biomarkers in patients with kidney disease

 For a list of up-to-date publications, please visit: